 our clients return from Namibia awestruck by its dramatic landscapes, DESERT-ADAPTED wildlife and the sense of freedom that comes from exploring one of the world's least densely populated countries.

 Namibia contains some of Africa’s largest private reserves and top conservation experiences, all of which co-exist in the territories of the native, remote tribes.
-A Namibia flying safari or safari holiday can easily combine the giant red sand dunes of Sossusvlei, tracking desert-adapted wildlife in Damaraland, coastal activities in quirky Swakopmund and an action-packed safari in Etosha National Park.
+A Namibia flying safari or safari holiday can combine the giant red sand dunes of Sossusvlei, coastal life in quirky Swakopmund, remote camps in Damaraland, and a wildlife-packed safari in Etosha National Park.
 For those of you itching for adventure, a Namibia self-drive holiday

 will not disappoint, and the well-maintained and signposted roads allow even the most amateur road trippers to enjoy the open roads, big skies and contrasting scenery of this lesser-travelled country.
-Our favourite bush camps and safari lodges in Namibia harmoniously merge luxury and under-stated elegance with the remote wilderness of Namibia’s stark landscapes, offering guests supreme comfort without removing the sense of adventure.
+Our favourite bush camps and safari lodges harmoniously merge luxury and under-stated elegance with the remote wilderness of Namibia’s stark landscapes, offering guests supreme comfort without removing the sense of adventure.